Emma Martin (socialist): Owenite

 Martin left her husband and rejected his faith, instead taking up the Owenite cause.
 In 1840, she was in discussions with James Pierrepont Greaves, who was trying to make Owenism less secular.
 By 1841, she addressed the Owenite annual conference, where her views on women's rights were received.
 She spoke of the freedom that Socialism might bring women by giving them financial independence.

 Martin was touring the country and speaking publicly to thousands.
 She had to leave her daughters with friends and this must have put a strain on her financially.
 Martin was stoned by opponents and she could find crowds that were either attracted or there to object to her atheism.
 There was a realistic likelihood that she could be imprisoned for blasphemy and she formed an organisation with George Jacob Holyoake to mitigate this risk.
 However, she was taken to court, but unlike Holyoake, she was never convicted.

 Midwifery

 In 1845, Martin withdrew from public speaking and became a midwife.
 She began living with engineer Joshua Hopkins (d.
 1852) in 1845 and had her fourth daughter in 1847, as well as graduating in midwifery.
-Her atheism casued her to be denied hospital positions so she practiced independently from the family home and shop at 100 Long Acre, Covent Garden, London.
+Her atheism caused her to be denied hospital positions so she practiced independently from the family home and shop at 100 Long Acre, Covent Garden, London.
 Her daughters ran a surgical bandage shop from the same address.
 Martin also gave lectures to women in gynaecology and midwifery, and may have offered contraceptive advice.

 Emma Martin died of tuberculosis in Finchley Common in 1851, and is buried in Highgate Cemetery.
 She died an atheist.
 Holyoake, who had spoken at her funeral, published The Last Days of Emma Martin: Advocate of Freethought the following year.